hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 ## Parameters, parameters, parameters everywhere

-Functions are useful ways to wrap up functionality into a nice bundle so that it can be used over and over again.
-Often times most of the functionality that functions bundle up does not depend on any other outside information.
-However, sometimes that functionality requires a little different behavior in different cases -- the differences are not big enough to motivate us to write a different function, however, so we just add a *parameter* to the function.
-When we want to reuse the function's, er, functionality we simply *call* the function with a particular *arguments*, values that will fill the *parameters*  during that execution of the code in the function.
+Functions are useful ways to wrap up functionality into a nice bundle so that those calculations can be used over and over again.
+Oftentimes, most of the computations that functions bundle up does not depend on any other outside information (e.g., a function that generates a random number).
+However, sometimes we have a great candidate for wrapping up a bunch of computations in to a single function ... but there's just one problem!
+There's a small difference in the behavior depending on outside context.
+These differences are not big enough to motivate us to write a different function, however, so we just add a *parameter* to the function.
+When we want to reuse the function's, er, functionality we simply *call* the function with particular *arguments*, values that will fill the *parameters*  during that execution of the code in the function.

 In `string-send` the `send` function has a parameter named `task` and we invoke the function with `todo` as the argument on the 2nd line of the `main` function.
-Just *how*, though, is that value conveyed between the caller (`main`) and the callee (`send`).
+Just *how*, though, is that value conveyed between the caller (`main`) and the callee (`send`)?
 That's where the ABI plays a role -- it defines the answer to precisely these types of questions!

 Every function requires a bundle of information (maybe better called context) in order to operate properly.
-That bundle of information goes along with the bundle of functionality and actually defines a function.
+That bundle of information goes along with the bundle of functionality and the two things together define a function.
 Just what goes in this bundle?
 Well, each function needs some space to hold its local variables and the values given for its parameters during a given execution.
-The contents of this space will be different for each execution of the function (I mean, the computer cannot be sure that each invocation of a function will have the same value for its parameters).
+That means that there cannot be a single copy of the bundle in memory -- there must be one copy of the bundle every time the function is called!
+(I mean, the computer cannot be sure that each invocation of a function will have the same value for its parameters).
 So, every time that a function is executed, a new bundle of information is created.
 When the function starts executing, the bundle of information contains the values given for the parameter by the arguments and the contents of the local variables' initial values (if there are any).
 But that's not all.
 The bundle also contains information about itself (where it exists in memory -- the so-called *base pointer*) and the point in the program to return to when it is done executing (the so-called *return-address pointer* (RA)).
 During the execution of the function, the contents of the bundle changes as the function performs assignment operations (etc) and, when the function is complete, the bundle is destroyed -- we don't need it any more (right?) and there's no reason to waste memory!

 ![](./graphics/Stack%20Frame%20Layout%20and%20Registers.png)